 The existing pipeline from the house to the septic tank may be used as part of the new side sewer only if it is a minimum of four inches in diameter.
 A side sewer is then constructed the rest of the way (sometimes wrapping around the house) to the public sewer.
 Alternatively, plumbing beneath the house sometimes can be redirected toward the public sewer so as to avoid having to construct a pipeline around the house.
 The cost is highly variable depending on the side sewer length, terrain, surface conditions, as well as the need for a pump.
 These costs are paid directly by the property owners to the contractor they hire at the time the work is done.

 The Thurston County Environmental Health Program (TCEH) requires that septic tanks be properly abandoned when no longer needed.
-The existing side sewer as well as the installation of the new side sewer must be completed, inspected and accepted before the existing septic tank is removed from service and abandoned.
-The abandonment process involves obtaining a permit from TCEH; having the tank pumped out one last time; removing and disposing of the lid or crushing the lid and using it to fill the tank; and filling the empty septic tank with compacted earth, gravel or sand.
-Specific requirements for septic tank abandonment can be obtained from TCEH at www.co.thurston.wa.us/health/ehoss/.
+Specific requirements for septic tank abandonment can be obtained from TCEH at www.co.thurston.wa.us/health/ehoss/ The installation of the new side sewer must be completed, inspected and accepted before the existing septic tank is removed from service and abandoned.
+The abandonment process involves:

 The City collects a number of fees for permits, inspections and providing collection system and treatment plant capacity.
 These fees are due prior to connection to a public sewer.

 - LOTT Capacity Development Charge1: $1,604 - $6,418